geospatial-roman/LiDAR_CraterDetection/README.md

 # PC_Craters

-This Repository contains code to extract Bomb Crater structurs from a LIDAR Laser Scan using Machine Learning and Parameter based Filtering.
+<h2>This Repository contains code to extract Bomb Crater structurs from a LIDAR Laser Scan using Machine Learning and Parameter based Filtering.</h2>

 By cloning the repository and running the main file from the corresponding directory.
 The point in a 3D point cloud, which belong to bomb craters will be classfied and segmented.